Buters147/Cipher/README.md

 # Cipher

-This Repository contents some ideas for communication.
+This Repository contains some ideas for secret communication.